Jenna Bush Hager: NBC News (2009–present)

 In February 2022, Hager signed a first-look deal with Universal Studio Group.

+On a November 2022 episode of Today with Hoda and Jenna, Hager confessed that she "never wears underwear".
+Later that month, she appeared on Watch What Happens Live and told host Andy Cohen that she did not wear underwear during a dinner she had with King Charles, then Prince Charles, the night before Queen Elizabeth II died.

+In February 2023, she announced her third book, Love Comes First, and sources reported "Jenna's Top Picks" and other endorsement deals.

+Sports investment

+In February 2021, The Washington Post reported that Chelsea Clinton, Hager, Dominique Dawes, and Briana Scurry were part of an investment group, investing in the Washington Spirit professional soccer club in the National Women's Soccer League.

+Book Club Picks

+In March 2019 on the Today Show, Hager introduced her book club Read with Jenna.

+In 2022, Hager expanded her book list to children's reading, called Read with Jenna Jr.

+In September 2023, Hager introduced the podcast she hosts, "Open Book with Jenna," wherein she interviews authors.

 Personal life

 Bush met Henry Chase Hager during the 2004 presidential campaign.
 They became engaged in August 2007.
 Before proposing, Hager asked President Bush for permission to marry his daughter.
-Their relationship became public when the two appeared together at a White House dinner for The Prince of Wales and The Duchess of Cornwall (now King Charles III and queen consort, Camilla) in November 2005.
-Henry Hager attended St. Christopher's School in Richmond, Virginia, and holds an MBA from the Darden Graduate School of Business Administration at the University of Virginia.
-He worked as a U.S. Department of Commerce aide for Carlos Gutierrez and as a White House aide for Karl Rove.
-He is the son of former Virginia Republican Party Chairman John H. Hager, who previously served as Lieutenant Governor of Virginia and as the U.S. Department of Education Assistant Secretary under George W. Bush.
-The wedding took place during a private ceremony on May 10, 2008, at her parents' Prairie Chapel Ranch near Crawford, Texas.
+Their relationship became public when the two appeared together at a White House dinner for the Prince of Wales and his new wife the Duchess of Cornwall (now King Charles III and Queen Camilla) in November 2005.
+Henry Hager attended St. Christopher's School, in Richmond, Virginia, and he holds an MBA from the Darden Graduate School of Business Administration at the University of Virginia.
+He worked as a U.S. Department of Commerce aide, for Carlos Gutierrez, and as a White House aide, for Karl Rove.
+He is the son of former Virginia Republican Party Chairman John H. Hager, who previously served as Lieutenant Governor of Virginia and as the U.S. Department of Education Assistant Secretary, under George W. Bush.
+The wedding took place during a private ceremony, on May 10, 2008, at her parents' Prairie Chapel Ranch, near Crawford, Texas.
 Henry and Jenna Hager have three children.

-Unlike most of her relatives (but like her twin sister Barbara), Hager is not a member of the Republican Party.
+Unlike most of her relatives (but like her twin sister, Barbara), Hager is not a member of the Republican Party.
 While registering to vote in New York, she mistakenly registered with the Independence Party of New York while meaning to declare herself a nonpartisan.
 In 2010, Jenna Bush Hager and Barbara Bush told People that they preferred not to identify with any political party, stating, "We're both very independent thinkers."

 Hager serves on the board of the Greenwich International Film Festival.